-1. If you need assistance ...
+2. If you need assistance ...

-Call our toll-free telephone number.

-Dial toll-free from anywhere in the U.S.A.: 1-800-44-ROPER (1-800-447-6737)
+Call the Whirlpool Consumer Assistance Center telephone number.
+Dial toll-free from anywhere in the U.S.A.:

-and talk with one of our
+and talk with one of our trained consultants.

-trained consultants.
 The consultant can instruct you in how to obtain satisfactory operation from your appliance or, if service is necessary, recommend a qualified service company in your area.

-For further information, write to:
+If you prefer, write to:

-Roper Brand Home Appliances Consumer Assistance Center c/o Correspondence Dept. 2000 North M-63 Benton Harbor, MI 49022-2692
+Whirlpool Brand Home Appliances Consumer Assistance Center c/o Correspondence Dept. 2000 North M-63 Benton Harbor, MI 49022-2692